 - Assists with applying for food stamps by phone

 - Keeps all information confidential

-- Is open to all individuals, regardless of legal status
+- Is open to all individuals, regardless of legal status, in Colorado

-*Please note that the times and locations may change.
-You are encouraged to call the Hunger Free Hotline toll-free at (855) 855-4626, Monday through Friday between 8 a.m. and 4:30 p.m., to confirm information before visiting one of our sites.
+*Please note that the times and locations may change due to inclement weather or other factors.
+You are encouraged to call our food resource hotline toll-free at (855) 855-4626, Monday through Friday between 8 a.m. and 4:30 p.m., to confirm information before visiting one of our sites.